 We think healing racism is an act of faith.
 Our racially diverse congregation wore hoodies to church after Trayvon Martin was murdered, and sent Skittles and iced tea to Sanford, Florida.
 We prayed with our hands up after Mike Brown was killed and kneeled in prayer in solidarity with Colin Kaepernick We participated in die-ins throughout New York City after Eric Garner was murdered.
 Our faith is political because Jesus was political.
 Just as people of faith stood at the center of the Civil Rights movement, we know it is our call to be on the front lines of racial/ethnic justice in America.

-Join us for our national Revolutionary Love: The Politics of Faith Conference, April 5-7, 2019 at Middle Church for activists, artists, and congregations committed to the intersectional issues of racial justice.
+Join us for our national Revolutionary Love: Toward a More Perfect Union Conference, April 24-26, 2020 at Middle Church for activists, artists, and congregations committed to the intersectional issues of racial justice.
 We also offer educational opportunities on race at Middle Church throughout the year.

 Articles on Race

 Michelle Alexander at The New York Times, March 3, 2019 — We must face violent crime honestly and courageously if we are ever to end mass incarceration and provide survivors what they truly want and need to heal.

 Eboni Marshall Turman at The Christian Century, February 28, 2019 — Womanist theology proclaims a future beyond the strongholds of racism, sexism, and injustice.

 E Pluribus Unum: Why Visible Diversity Is Many, Not Just One

 Karmen M. Smith at Blavity, February 21, 2019 — “... if culture is a mirror, it’s time we removed the blindspots that are keeping SGL Black and brown men from being seen in leadership.”

 Blackface Is Just One Part of the Problem